Xiaoice: Introduction

 On 13 July 2020, Microsoft spun off its Xiaoice business into a separate company, aiming at enabling the Xiaoice product line to accelerate the pace of local innovation and commercialization, and appointed Dr. Harry Shum, former global executive VP of Microsoft, as the chairman of the new company, Li Di, Microsoft Partner of Products in Microsoft STCA, as the CEO, and Cliff, Chief R&D Director, as the GM of the Japan branch.
 The new company will continue to use the brands of Xiaoice China and Rinna Japan.

 As of 2022, the single brand of Xiaoice has covered 660 million online users, 1 billion third-party smart devices and 900 million content viewers in the aforementioned countries.
-Xiaoice’s customers include China Merchants Group, Winter Sports Center of the General Administration of Sports of China, China Textile Information Center, China Unicom, China Foreign Exchange Trade System, HK Securities and Futures Commission (SFC), Wind Information, BMW, Nissan, SAIC, BAIC, NIO, XPeng Motors, HiPhi, Vanke, Wensli, etc. The Xiaoice Avatar Framework has incubated tens of millions of AI Beings, such as Xiaoice, Rinna, the Expo exhibitor Xia Yubing, the singer He Chang, the anchor F201, the human observer MERROR, anime robot character Roboko, and other;
+Xiaoice’s customers include China Merchants Group, Winter Sports Center of the General Administration of Sport of China, China Textile Information Center, China Unicom, China Foreign Exchange Trade System, Hong Kong Securities and Futures Commission (SFC), Wind Information, BMW, Nissan, SAIC Motor, BAIC Group, Nio Inc., XPeng, HiPhi, Vanke, Wensli, etc. The Xiaoice Avatar Framework has incubated tens of millions of AI Beings, such as Xiaoice, Rinna, the Expo exhibitor Xia Yubing, the singer He Chang, the anchor F201, the human observer MERROR, anime robot character Roboko, and other;

 Application

 Poet

-In May 2017, the first AI-authored collection of poems—The Sunshine Lost Windows was published by Xiaoice.
+In May 2017, the first AI-authored collection of poems in China—The Sunshine Lost Windows was published by Xiaoice.